Authorization

 How It Works

-- External Applications are created in IAM Admin Portal and linked to a Service User with the necessary role
+- External Applications are created in IAM Admin Portal and linked to a Service User with the necessary permissions

 - Each service manages the client ID / secret for their External Application